Nzilo Hydroelectric Power Station

-Nzilo Hydroelectric Power Station is an operational hydropower plant in the Democratic Republic of the Congo, with installed capacity of 100 MW.
+Nzilo Hydroelectric Power Station (French: Centrale hydroélectrique de Nzilo) is an operational hydropower plant in the Democratic Republic of the Congo, with installed capacity of 100 MW.
 It is operated by the Congolese electricity utility company, Société Nationale d'Électricité (SNEL).

 Location

 The power station is located on the Congo River, in Lualaba Province, in southeastern DR Congo, close to the border with Zambia.
 Its location is approximately 30 km, north of the city of Kolwezi, the provincial capital.
 This is approximately 282 km, northwest of Lubumbashi, the nearest large city.
 The geographical coordinates of Nzilo Hydroelectric Power Station are:

 10°29'59.0"S, 25°27'45.0"E (Latitude:-10.499722;